By Cristian G. Guasch • Updated: 06/28/23 • 19 min read

 It’s important to note that various databases may have differing syntax for SQL CASE.
 However, the core functionality remains consistent across platforms.
 Whether it’s in an Oracle, MySQL, or SQL Server database, the overall structure will involve:

-• Evaluating a series of conditions with the CASE statement
+- Evaluating a series of conditions with the

-• Specifying the corresponding actions to be taken with the WHEN and THEN clauses
+statement - Specifying the corresponding actions to be taken with the

-• Setting a default action in case no conditions are met, using the ELSE clause
+clauses - Setting a default action in case no conditions are met, using the

 An example of a SQL CASE expression: